 With respect to futures and other cleared derivatives subject to the jurisdiction of the CFTC, the Underlying Fund may be required to deposit funds to margin open positions with a clearing broker registered as a "futures commission merchant" ("FCM").
 The Commodity Exchange Act requires an FCM to segregate all funds received from customers with respect to any orders for the purchase or sale of futures contracts and cleared swaps from the FCM's proprietary assets.
-Similarly, the Commodity Exchange Act requires each FCM to hold in a separate secure account all funds received from customers with respect to any orders for the purchase or sale of futures contracts.
+Similarly, the Commodity Exchange Act requires each FCM to hold in a separate secure account all funds received from customers with respect to any orders for the purchase or sale of foreign futures contracts and segregate any such funds from the funds received with respect to domestic futures contracts.
 However, all funds and other property received by a clearing broker from its customers are held by the FCM on a commingled basis in an omnibus account and may be freely accessed by the FCM, which may also invest any such funds in certain instruments permitted under the applicable regulation.
 There is a risk that assets deposited by the Underlying Fund with any swaps or futures FCM as margin for futures contracts or cleared swaps may, in certain circumstances, be used to satisfy losses of other clients of the Fund's FCM.
 In addition, the assets of the Underlying Fund might not be fully protected in the event of the Underlying Fund's FCM's bankruptcy, as the Underlying Fund would be limited to recovering only a pro rata share of all available funds segregated on behalf of the FCM's combined domestic customer accounts.

 Similarly, the Commodity Exchange Act requires a clearing organization approved by the CFTC as a derivatives clearing organization to segregate all funds and other property received from a clearing member's clients in connection with domestic futures, swaps and options contracts from any funds held at the clearing organization to support the clearing member's proprietary trading.
-Nevertheless, with respect to futures and options contracts, a clearing organization may use assets of a non-defaulting customer held in an omnibus account at the clearing organization.
+Nevertheless, with respect to futures and options contracts, a clearing organization may use assets of a non-defaulting customer held in an omnibus account at the clearing organization to satisfy payment obligations of a defaulting customer of the clearing member to the clearing organization.
 As a result, in the event of a default or the FCM's other clients or the FCM's failure to extend own funds in connection with any such default, the Underlying Fund would not be able to recover the full amount of assets deposited by the FCM on behalf of the Underlying Fund with the clearing organization.